mikegoatly/lifti/docs/content/en/docs/Searching/lifti-query-syntax.md

 ### Or (`|`)

 Performs a union of two intermediate query results.
-Where an items appears in both sets, word positions are combined into one list.
+Where a document appears in both sets, word positions are combined into one list.

 Restricts results to same field by default: **false**